BEC & Phishing Attacks on Merchants

 | Chargeback possible | Wire is irrevocable |

 The key difference: In BEC, you authorize the payment.
-There's no chargeback, no dispute, no fraud rule that triggers.
-You voluntarily sent money to a fraudster.
+There's no chargeback, no dispute, no fraud rule that fires.
+You sent a fraudster the money yourself, and it's gone.

 The Attack Types